 - The importance of a toilet area during puppy toilet training

 - How long does it take to toilet-train a puppy?

 - How to tell when your puppy needs to go to the toilet

-- Routine is key to puppy toilet training
+- What to do during puppy toilet training

 - How to toilet train a puppy without a garden